MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/Ignite_2025/MIP-1-information-protection.md

-# Lab – Classify and protect project data with information protection in Copilot
+# Lab – Manage sensitive data using Microsoft Purview Information Protection in the age of AI

-Megan Bowen, the Information Security Administrator at Contoso Ltd., is updating the organization's information protection strategy to reduce the risk of sensitive data showing up in Microsoft 365 Copilot.
-After previous incidents where personal data surfaced in support tickets, she needs to create and test custom sensitive information types that detect Contoso project codes and other sensitive information.
-As she refines her configuration, Megan realizes that many internal documents are created without labels.
-To maintain consistent protection and reduce unclassified content in Copilot results, she plans to apply a default label across supported workloads.
-These classifications will later support labels and policies that protect content from being exposed in Copilot or shared inappropriately.
+Megan Bowen, the Information Security Administrator at Contoso Ltd., is updating the company's information protection strategy to reduce the risk of sensitive data appearing in Microsoft 365 Copilot.
+After incidents where personal data surfaced in support tickets, she plans to create and test custom sensitive information types (SITs) to detect Contoso project codes and other confidential data.
+To maintain consistent protection, Megan will apply a default sensitivity label across workloads so that all content is classified and protected before it can appear in Copilot results or be shared inappropriately.

 **Tasks**: